 Concurrently with the closing of this offering, Heritage will issue \$120 million principal amount of the Notes to certain institutional investors in a private placement (the "Note Placement").
-Heritage will then convey substantially all of its assets (other than approximately \$80.1 million in proceeds from issuance of the Notes) to the Operating Partnership in exchange for a general partner interest and all the limited partner interests in the Operating Partnership and the assumption by the Operating Partnership of substantially all of the liabilities of Heritage (including the Notes, but excluding certain notes payable pursuant to non-compete agreements entered into in connection with prior acquisitions).
+Heritage will then convey substantially all of its assets (other than approximately \$79.3 million in proceeds from issuance of the Notes) to the Operating Partnership in exchange for a general partner interest and limited partner interests in the Operating Partnership and the assumption by the Operating Partnership of substantially all of the liabilities of Heritage (including the Notes, but excluding certain notes payable pursuant to non-compete agreements entered into in connection with prior acquisitions).
 Immediately thereafter, Heritage will convey all of its limited partner interests in the Operating Partnership to the Partnership in exchange for 3,702,943 Subordinated Units and a general partner interest in the Partnership (including the right to receive Incentive Distributions).
-As a result, the General Partner will own an aggregate 47.0% limited partner interest (approximately 43.6% if the Underwriters over-allotment option is exercised in full), and an aggregate 2% general partner interest, in the Partnership and the Operating Partnership.
+As a result, the General Partner will own an aggregate 47.0% limited partner interest (approximately 43.6% if the Underwriters' over-allotment option is exercised in full), and an aggregate 2% general partner interest, in the Partnership and the Operating Partnership.

-In contemplation of this offering, Heritage entered into a letter of intent dated as of April 24, 1996 (the "Letter Agreement") and, prior to consummation of this offering, expects to execute definitive agreements with The Prudential Insurance Company of America ("Prudential") and an affiliate of Golder, Thoma, Cressey, Rauner, Inc., a private investment firm (together with its affiliates, "GTCR"), who, together with certain members of management, own the entire equity interest in Heritage immediately prior to the consummation of this offering.
-Pursuant to the terms of the Letter Agreement and assuming an initial public offering price of \$20.50 per Common Unit, Heritage and certain members of management will repurchase equity interests (the "Equity Repurchase") in Heritage held by Prudential, GTCR, and certain members of management, as follows: (i) Heritage and certain members of management will repurchase from Prudential, 441,419 shares of Heritage's Class B Common Stock and 3,182 shares of Heritage's 5% Cumulative Redeemable Preferred Stock (the "Redeemable Preferred Stock"), representing Prudential's entire equity interest in Heritage, for an aggregate of \$19.3 million in cash and \$2.0 million of notes to be issued by such members of management, (ii) Heritage and certain members of management will purchase from GTCR, 1,014,060 shares of Heritage's Class A Common Stock and 5,927 shares of Heritage's Redeemable Preferred Stock, representing GTCR's entire equity interest in Heritage, for an aggregate of \$42.8 million in cash and \$3.0 million of notes to be issued by such members of management and (iii) Heritage will purchase from certain members of management, an aggregate 377.55 shares of Heritage's Redeemable Preferred Stock, for an aggregate of \$0.5 million.
+In contemplation of this offering, Heritage entered into a letter of intent dated as of April 24, 1996 (the "Letter Agreement") with The Prudential Insurance Company of America ("Prudential") and an affiliate of Golder, Thoma, Cressey, Rauner, Inc., a private investment firm (together with its affiliates, "GTCR"), who, together with certain members of management, own the entire equity interest in Heritage immediately prior to the consummation of this offering.
+As contemplated by the Letter Agreement, Heritage has entered into an Equity Repurchase Agreement with all of its stockholders (the "Equity Repurchase Agreement") pursuant to which Heritage and certain members of management will repurchase equity interests (the "Equity Repurchase") in Heritage held by Prudential, GTCR, and certain members of management, as follows: (i) Heritage and certain members of management will repurchase from Prudential, 441,419 shares of Heritage's Class B Common Stock and 3,182 shares of Heritage's 5% Cumulative Redeemable Preferred Stock (the "Redeemable Preferred Stock"), representing Prudential's entire equity interest in Heritage, for an aggregate of \$18.8 million in cash and \$2.0 million of notes to be issued by such members of management, (ii) Heritage and certain members of management will purchase from GTCR, 1,014,060 shares of Heritage's Class A Common Stock and 5,927 shares of Heritage's Redeemable Preferred Stock, representing GTCR's entire equity interest in Heritage, for an aggregate of \$41.8 million in cash and \$3.0 million of notes to be issued by such members of management and (iii) Heritage will purchase from certain members of management, an aggregate 377.55 shares of Heritage's Redeemable Preferred Stock, for an aggregate of \$0.5 million.
 Heritage will use a portion of the net proceeds from the issuance of the Notes to finance its repurchases pursuant to the Equity Repurchase.
 As a result of the Equity Repurchase, all of the outstanding capital stock of Heritage will be owned by certain members of management.
 See "Certain Relationships and Related Transactions."